 - Permanent disability

 Compensation in dangerous drug lawsuits can vary considerably as a final settlement amount will depend on a plaintiff’s overall injuries and financial losses.
+Since the lawsuit against Truvada has not been settled, the exact compensation victims will receive is not known.
+However, a lawyer can help provide a potential estimate.

 Connect with a Truvada Lawsuit Lawyer for Assistance